 1. Warn your bank about your travel plans

 Avoid being blocked out of your money, just when you land and you need it the most.
 Your bank is highly likely to block your card immediately after you try to use it at an unusual location.
 We recommend that you contact your financial institution and inform them of your holiday itinerary.

 Banks monitor your transactions and react upon suspicious ones.
-They know your usual ATM withdrawal locations and attempting a charge from another country or continent, is highly likely to be suspected as a fraud transaction, resulting to the card being blocked for your own protection.
+They know your usual ATM withdrawal locations and attempting a charge from another country or continent, is highly likely to be suspected as a fraud transaction, resulting in the card being blocked for your own protection.